souenzzo/graal/docs/reference-manual/native-image/getting-started.md

 native-image [options] --module <module>[/<mainclass>] [options]
 ```

-For more information about how to produce a native executable from a modular Java application, see [Building a HelloWorld Java Module into a Native Executable](https://github.com/graalvm/graalvm-demos/tree/master/native-hello-module).
+For more information about how to produce a native executable from a modular Java application, see [Build Java Modules into a Native Executable](guides/build-java-module-app-aot.md).

-## Build Overview

-There many options you can pass to the `native-image` builder to configure the image build process.
-Run `native-image --help` to see the full list.
-The options passed to `native-image` are evaluated left-to-right.

-For different image build tweaks and to learn more about build time configuration, see [Native Image Build Configuration](BuildConfiguration.md).

-Native Image will output the progress and various statistics during the build.
-To learn more about the output and the different build phases, see [Build Output](BuildOutput.md).

-## Configuring Native Image with Third-Party Libraries
+## Native Image Configuration

-For more complex applications that use external libraries, you must provide the `native-image` builder with reachability metadata.
+For more complex applications, you must provide the `native-image` builder with configuration details.

-Building a standalone binary with the `native-image` tool takes place under a "closed world assumption".
+Building a standalone executable with the `native-image` tool takes place under a "closed world assumption".
+The
-The `native-image` tool performs an analysis to see which classes, methods, and fields within your application are reachable and must be included in the native image.
+`native-image` tool performs an analysis to see which classes, methods, and fields within your application are reachable and must be included in the native executable.
 The analysis is static: it does not run your application.
 This means that all the bytecode in your application that can be called at run time must be known (observed and analyzed) at build time.

-The analysis can determine some cases of dynamic class loading, but it cannot always exhaustively predict all usages of the Java Native Interface (JNI), Java Reflection, Dynamic Proxy objects, or class path resources.
+The analysis can determine some cases of dynamic class loading, but it cannot always exhaustively predict all usages of the Java Native Interface (JNI), Java Reflection, Dynamic Proxy objects (`java.lang.reflect.Proxy`), or class path resources (`Class.getResource`).
-To deal with these dynamic features of Java, you inform the analysis with details of the classes that use Reflection, Proxy, and so on, or what classes to be dynamically loaded.
+To deal with these dynamic features of Java, you inform the analysis needs with details of the classes that use Reflection, Proxy, and so on, or what classes are dynamically loaded.
-To achieve this, you either provide the `native-image` tool with JSON-formatted configuration files or pre-compute metadata in the code.
+To achieve this, you provide the `native-image` tool with JSON-formatted configuration files.

+The `native-image` tool reads configuration files that contain details about:
+- Reflection
+- Class path resources (`Class.getResource`) - resource files that will be required by the application
+- Java Native Interface (JNI)
+- Dynamic Proxy (`java.lang.reflect.Proxy`)
+- Serialization

-To learn more about metadata, ways to provide it, and supported metadata types, see [Reachability Metadata](ReachabilityMetadata.md).
+To learn more about configuration files and how to automatically create them, see [ReachabilityMetadata.md](ReachabilityMetadata.md).
+Consider running an [interactive workshop](https://luna.oracle.com/lab/5fde71fb-8044-4c82-aa1c-3f2e5771caed/) to get some practical experience.
-To automatically collect metadata for your application, see [Automatic Collection of Metadata](AutomaticMetadataCollection.md).

 There are also Maven and Gradle plugins for Native Image to automate building, testing and configuring native executables.
 Learn more [here](https://graalvm.github.io/native-build-tools/latest/index.html).

 Lastly, not all applications may be compatible with Native Image.
-For more details, see [Native Image Compatibility and Optimization Guide](Compatibility.md).
+For more details, see [Native Image Limitations](Limitations.md).

-Native Image can also interop with native languages through a custom API.
-Using this API, you can specify custom native entry points into your Java application and build it into a shared library.
-To learn more, see [Building a Shared Library](InteropWithNativeCode.md).

-To find asnwers to most frequently asked questions, go [here](FAQ.md).

 ## License